Xursian/ActiveRecord-without-Rails/README.md

 Some simple ruby script that make use of ActiveRecord CRUD tasks outside of Rails.

 Hello.
 This is my repo now.
 This repo belongs to Derek Ranger.
+Just adding this to re-commit like a boss! woot woot!!

 ## Active Record Resources